ZoroUchiha35/Titanic-Auto-Repair/README.md

 # Titanic-Auto-Repair
-At Titanic Auto Repair, excellence isn’t a claim — it’s our standard.
+At Titanic Auto Repair, excellence isn’t a claim — it’s our standard.<br>

+We are a dedicated automotive service garage built on experience, precision, and integrity.
+Every vehicle that enters our workshop is treated with professional care and technical attention, whether it’s a routine service, complex engine diagnostics, electrical troubleshooting, or full body restoration.